NEWS

 Extensive cohort studies and the collation of large amounts of data

-The key to finding the causes as well as the treatment and prevention options for preterm babies lies in extensive cohort studies and the optimal use of of large amounts of data on very children.
+The key to finding the causes as well as the treatment and prevention options for preterm babies lies in extensive cohort studies and the optimal use of large amounts of data on very preterm children.
 The RECAP preterm Project aims at using these two elements to discover new pre- and postnatal risk factors.

 Learn more